 I am grateful to the President and to Secretary Kerry for asking me to serve as the next Ambassador at Large for Global Women's Issues.
 I am humbled by their trust and by the prospect of following in the footsteps of Melanne Verveer, who served in this position so extraordinarily during the President's first term.

-Finally, I am very grateful to share this day with my husband, Tom, and our children, Sarah and Teddy.
+Finally, I am very grateful to share this day with my husband, Tom, and our children and the state of th dren, Sarah and Teddy.